ctln12/yahtzee-game/README.md

 * Roll dice maximum twice

-* Select dice not to be rolled
+* Lock dice so they can't be rolled

 * Display description for each rule